 on a very enjoyable excursion to the Kremlin, Red Square, and St Basil’s Cathedral.
 We're enjoying some time off, but also looking forward to getting back into the collections come Monday.

-Left: Dave Gower, Roland, Richard, Andrey Sennikov, and Martin outside the Paleontological Institute.
-Right: Roland, Martin and Richard in front of St Basil's Cathedral on Red Square.
+Top: Dave Gower, Roland, Richard, Andrey Sennikov, and Martin outside the Paleontological Institute.
+Bottom: Roland, Martin and Richard in front of St Basil's Cathedral on Red Square.

 We (Richard, Roland and Martin) are currently visiting the

 Paleontological Institute (PIN) in Moscow.
 We’re visiting together with Dave Gower, and are being hosting by and working together with Andrey Sennikov, whom